 What Causes Cloudy Tap Water?

-Most often, cases of tap water that appears milky or cloudy are directly related to the amount of air the water contains.
-Most of the time, the cloudy water effect will dissipate after a few minutes once the water settings.
+Most often, a case of tap water that appears milky or cloudy is directly related to the amount of air the water contains.
+Most of the time, the cloudy water effect will dissipate after a few minutes once the water settles.

-If you notice that water from all of your home’s water faucets appears cloudy, it probably is caused from a pressurized municipal system.
+If you notice that water from all of your home’s water faucets appears cloudy, it probably is caused by a pressurized municipal system.
 If cloudy water is stemming from one single fixture or faucet, this typically means there’s an issue with that fixture.
-For cloudy, hot tap water, this can be an indication that there’s a problem with your water heater.
+For cloudy, hot water, this can be an indication that there’s a problem with your water heater.

-However, it’s important to note that metals, minerals or bacteria might cause water that is cloudy and is brown, yellow, or green.
+However, it’s important to note that metals, minerals or bacteria might cause water that is cloudy and has a strange color like brown, yellow, or green.
 Likewise, if your cloudy water never settles, this can be a sign of hard water.

 The Effects of Cloudy Tap Water – Is Cloudy Tap Water Safe to Drink?

-White cloudy drinking water caused by trapped air will have no health effects though sometimes it can be abrasive to pipes or stain sinks.
-However, if your water is brown, yellow or green and cloudy, it may be harmful to your body depending on the type or amount of contaminate.
+White cloudy drinking water caused by trapped air will have no ill health effects though sometimes it can be abrasive to pipes or stain sinks.
+However, if your water is brown, yellow, or green, as well as cloudy, it may be harmful to your body depending on the type of contaminants.
 In addition, cloudy water caused by hard water can cause buildup on pipes and plumbing, decrease the life expectancy of appliances, and dilute the effectiveness of soap and detergents.

 Solutions for Cloudy Tap Water

-A good water filtration system, drinking water system or water softener can help eliminate cloudiness as well as protect from harmful bacteria or contaminates.
-In order to determine the cause of your cloudy water and the most efficient solution, we highly recommend taking advantage of our free in home water test Contact us today!
+A good water filtration system, drinking water system or water softener can help eliminate cloudiness as well as protect from harmful bacteria or contaminants.
+In order to determine the cause of your cloudy water and the most efficient solution, we highly recommend taking advantage of our free in-home water test Contact us today!